ZehaIrawan/Fundamentals/js/practice/28-nov-practice.md

 ```js
 const { info: { title, price } } = product
 ```

+### Question
+with this, info, title and price is becoming new variables, which they get the value from the format of the {}?

+What this means:
+- Look inside product
+- Find the key info
+- Inside info, extract the keys title and price
+- Create new variables named title and price
+- info: means Do NOT create a variable named info, because you're destructuring through it, not pulling it out.

+Or destructure step-by-step (clearer):

+const { info } = product;
+const { title, price } = info;

 👉 You **understand the data shape**, but could level up with **destructuring syntax**.